msadowski/msadowski.github.io/_posts/2025-02-06-Roboticist-visits-fosdem-2025.md

 Some advice for next year's applicants:

-* Make sure your talk is related to open-source or is of great interest to the community
-* If your talk involves robots or robotic operations, your proposal will be much stronger if you are already beyond the simulation stage and have deployed things on real hardware
 * Make a super high-quality proposal.
 You are competing for a speaking slot with world-class roboticists, a two-sentence abstract won't cut it, no matter the reputation of your project
+* Don't use AI to write your proposal (reviewers can often tell, and you get huge minus points for that)
 * Include links to your repository.
 It helps if it's actively maintained
-* Don't use AI to write your proposal (reviewers can often tell, and you get huge minus points for that)
+* It's always a good idea to submit a link to your repository in the proposal.
+It's great if it shows some history of development and it's not just a handful of commits

 ### Accommodation